-- (1) A technical report required under any of the following provisions of this Regulation must be prepared by or under the supervision of one or more qualified persons that are, at the effective and filing dates of the technical report, all independent of the issuer: - (a) section 4.1; - (b) paragraphs (a) and (g) of subsection 4.2(1); or - (c) paragraphs (b), (c), (d), (e), (f), (h), (i), and (j) of subsection 4.2(1), if the document discloses - (i) for the first time a preliminary economic assessment, mineral resources, or mineral reserves on a property material to the issuer, or - (ii) a 100 percent or greater change in the total mineral resources or total mineral reserves on a property material to the issuer, since the issuer's most recently filed independent technical report in respect of the property. - (2) Despite subsection (1), a technical report required to be filed by a producing issuer under paragraph (1)(a) is not required to be prepared by or under the supervision of an independent qualified person if the securities of the issuer trade on a specified exchange. - (3) Despite subsection (1), a technical report required to be filed by a producing issuer under paragraph (1)(b) or (c) is not required to be prepared by or under the supervision of an independent qualified person.

-Despite subsection (1), a technical report required to be filed by an issuer concerning a property which is or will be the subject of a joint venture with a producing issuer is not required to be prepared by or under the supervision of an independent qualified person, if the qualified person preparing or supervising the preparation of the report relies on scientific and technical information prepared by or under the supervision of a qualified person that is an employee or consultant of the producing issuer.
+- A technical report required under any of the following provisions of this Regulation must (1) be prepared by or under the supervision of aone or more qualified person that is are, at the dateeffective and filing dates of the technical report, all independent of the issuer: - (a) section 4.1; - (b) paragraphs (a) and (g) of subsection 4.2(1); or - paragraphs (b), (c), (d), (e), (f), (h), (i), and (j) of subsection 4.2(1), if the document discloses - for the first time a preliminary economic assessment-or, mineral resources, or mineral reserves on a property material to the issuer, or - a 100 percent or greater change, from the most recently filed technical report prepared by a qualified person who is independent of the issuer, in the total mineral resources or total mineral reserves on a property material to the issuer, since the issuer's most recently filed independent technical report in respect of the property. - Despite paragraph (e) of subsection (1), a technical report required to be filed by a producing issuer under paragraph (e) of subsection (1)(a) is not required to be prepared by or under the supervision of an independent qualified person if the securities of the issuer trade on a specified exchange. - ADespite subsection (1), a technical report required to be filed by an issuer that is or has (3) contracted to become a joint venture participant, a producing issuer under paragraph (1)(b) or (c) is not required to be prepared by or under the supervision of an independent qualified person. - Despite subsection (1), a technical report required to be filed by an issuer concerning a property which is or will be the subject of thea joint venture's activities, with a producing issuer is not required to be prepared by or under the supervision of an independent qualified person, if the qualified person preparing or supervising the preparation of the report relies on scientific and technical information prepared by or under the supervision of a qualified person that is an employee or consultant of athe producing issuer that is a participant in the joint venture.